 PF Withdrawal:- Employees’ retirement savings are held in PF, or provident fund.
 In other words, after retirement, money is given to employees who made PF contributions while they were employed.
 EPF contributions cannot be withdrawn by employees until they are retired.
 The sum can be withdrawn in certain circumstances where this rule does not apply.
 Read below to get detailed information related to PF Withdrawal like highlights, Revision of Rules, New Rules, Types, Necessary Documents, Steps for EPF Withdrawal Online, and much more

 Employees’ Provident Fund (EPF), often known as PF (Provident Fund), is a required retirement savings plan for workers at qualifying organizations.
 After retirement, the corpus of this fund will be available to the employees.
 Employees are required to contribute 12% of their base pay to this fund each month under EPF regulations.
 To the employee’s PF account, the company makes a matching contribution.
 Every year, interest is earned on the funds put in EPF accounts.
 When an employee retires, they can withdraw their whole EPF balance.

-EPF Withdrawal Highlights
+EPF Withdrawal Details in Highlights

 |Full Form||Provident Fund Withdrawal|

 Revision of Rules for PF Withdrawal